When Does Adaptation Win? Scaling Laws for Meta-Learning in Quantum Control: Introduction

 Crucially, universal quantum computation decomposes into single-qubit rotations and two-qubit entangling gates ~\citep{NielsenChuang2010}.
 Any quantum algorithm, regardless of circuit depth or qubit count, reduces to repeated application of these primitive operations.
 The calibration bottleneck therefore scales with processor size: a 100-qubit processor requires calibrating approximately 100 single-qubit gate sets and $O(n)$ two-qubit couplers~\citep{Arute2019}, each facing device-specific drift and noise variation.
 Our scaling laws address precisely this operational challenge, providing quantitative criteria for when per-gate adaptation justifies its overhead.
 Figure~\ref{fig:1}(a) illustrates this tradeoff geometrically.
 In control parameter space, the non-adaptive controller (designed to be robust to the average noise condition) $\theta_{\mathrm{rob}}^*$ (star) minimizes the expected loss across all tasks but lies away from the task-specific optima (red and green dots).
 Gradient-based adaptation traces distinct trajectories from this shared initialization by taking $K$ steps toward each device's optimum, yielding task-specific pulse sequences (colored red and green, corresponding to each task).
 The question is whether these $K$ gradient steps justify their computational cost.

 We derive scaling laws for the \emph{adaptation gap}, defined as the expected fidelity improvement when adapting a meta-learned initialization $\theta_0$ with $K$ steps to a specific device parameterized by $\xi$: $G_K = \mathbb{E}_\xi[L_\xi(\theta_0) - L_\xi(\theta_K)]$, where $L_\xi (\theta)$ denotes the policy's loss function for weights $\theta$ for task $\xi$.
 This gap satisfies $G_K \geq c \sigma^2_\tau(1 - e^{-\beta K})$, linking task variance ($\sigma^2_\tau$), adaptation rate ($\beta$), and gradient steps ($K$) to gains over the robust baseline. \textbf{Key assumption.} Our analysis requires the Polyak-\L{}ojasiewicz (PL) condition~\citep{karimi2016pl} locally near optima, guaranteeing that gradient steps yield predictable improvement in the loss.
-For closed quantum systems, trap-free landscapes~\citep{russell2017control} (no local minima other than the global optimum) suggest favorable optimization geometry; for open systems, we validate the PL condition empirically (Figure~\ref{fig:2}a).
+For closed quantum systems, trap-free landscapes~\citep{russell2017control} (no local minima other than the global optimum) suggest favorable optimization geometry; for open systems, we validate the PL condition empirically (Figure~\ref{fig:2} (a)), with PL satisfaction nearly universal at moderate thresholds across in-distribution (ID) and strong out-of-distribution (OOD) regimes; even when the strict threshold is violated, the exponential fit on $G_K$ retains $R^2 > 0.95$ (Appendix~A.7).
 This assumption implies that the meta-initialization is already near the basin of attraction.
-The resulting adaptation gap satisfies $G_K \geq A_\infty(1 - e^{-\beta K})$.
-As illustrated in Figure~\ref{fig:1}(b), the gap exhibits exponential saturation at rate $\beta = \eta\mu$, where $\eta$ is the inner-loop learning rate ~\citep{finn2017maml} and $\mu$ characterizes the local optimization landscape curvature, with asymptote $A_\infty \propto \sigma_\tau^2$ scaling with device-to-device variability.

-We validate our predictions on single-qubit gates and two-qubit entangling gates, demonstrating strong quantitative agreement ($R^2 \geqslant 0.98$), which provides empirically-validated guidelines for when adaptation provides meaningful benefit over a fixed controller in quantum gate calibration.
+The resulting adaptation gap satisfies $G_K \geq A_\infty(1 - e^{-\beta K})$, with a polynomial-decay generalization under the weaker Kurdyka--{\L}ojasiewicz (KL) condition (Appendix~C.2).
+As illustrated in Figure~\ref{fig:1}(b), the gap exhibits exponential saturation at rate $\beta = \eta\mu$, where $\eta$ is the inner-loop learning rate~\citep{finn2017maml} and $\mu$ characterizes the local landscape curvature, with asymptote $A_\infty \propto \sigma_\tau^2$ scaling with device-to-device variability.
+We validate our predictions on single-qubit gates and two-qubit entangling gates, demonstrating strong quantitative agreement ($R^2 \geqslant 0.98$), which provides empirically-validated guidelines for when adaptation provides meaningful benefit over a fixed controller in gate calibration.